 You are a cloud-native, savvy engineer.
 Kubernetes is your go-to for deploying and managing software.
 Yet sometimes it just feels so heavy doesn’t it?
-Like if you want to deploy software at a new location, or on a different cloud, that usually means creating a whole new Kubernetes cluster, control plane and all.
-If this sounds like a pain – and it is!! – we have the solution.
-KubeSpan.
+If you want to deploy software at a new location, or on a different cloud, that usually means creating a whole new Kubernetes cluster, control plane and all.
+If this sounds like a pain – and it is!! – we have the solution: KubeSpan.

 The whole idea behind Kubernetes is to abstract away the infrastructure and focus on your applications.
 This works brilliantly for deployments in a single location, but when you want to span multiple sites or multiple networks, suddenly everything falls apart.
 Why should you care where your infrastructure is when the infrastructure itself is being abstracted away?